Prambanan Temple, Yogyakarta’s Majestic Hindu Archaeological Site

 Prambanan temple – or Candi Prambanan – was on my radar and I had planned that we’d visit while we were in Yogyakarta, on the island of Java in Indonesia.
 Borobudur was the reason we did the Indonesia trip and I only became aware of Prambanan once I started to do research.

-Even then I didn’t do a great deal.
+Even then I didn’t do a great deal of reading.
 I think that’s why this complex of intricately decorated, majestic temples on the edge of Yogyakarta’s suburbs came as such a delightful discovery.
 Sometimes it’s better to not do much research so there are no expectations and that element of surprise remains.

 Prambanan Temple, Yogyakarta’s Majestic Hindu Archaeological Site